Master of Science (MS) in Geography and Environmental Engineering

 This program is housed in the Whiting School of Engineering.
 Students can take classes in both the Whiting School and the Bloomberg School of Public Health.

-You can find many more details in the program's Student Handbook.
+You can find full details of this program in the academic catalogue.
 Explore the Whiting School of Engineering course offerings and Bloomberg School of Public Health course offerings.

 Curriculum Overview